-Pomegranates are a popular fruit to eat during Rosh Hashanah and a significant symbol in Judaism year-round.
+Pomegranates are a popular fruit to eat during Rosh Hashanah and a significant symbol in Judaism year-round, often gracing Judaica and Jewish jewelry.
 Since Rosh Hashanah 2021 begins on September 6 at sundown, now is the perfect time to learn more about the significance and symbolism of the pomegranate in Judaism and Rosh Hashanah.

 Pomegranates in the Torah and other Jewish texts

 Pomegranates are mentioned many times throughout the Torah, the Tanakh, the Talmud, and other Jewish texts.
 In the Torah, pomegranates are listed as one of the Seven Species that are native to Israel.
 Rabbis wrote that the Seven Species were special because the Land of Israel is the only place that the species grew in close proximity to each other, and because together, they provide the necessary nutrients for survival.

 In the Book of Numbers, when the twelve spies return from scouting Canaan, a pomegranate is one of the items they bring back with them.
 Pomegranates are also mentioned in Exodus, where they are described as adorning the robes of the high priest in the Temple.

 Pomegranates are also mentioned frequently in Song of Songs (Shir HaShirim), where the narrator compares a woman’s limbs to “an orchard of pomegranates” and her glow to an open pomegranate.
 The juicy fruit is also mentioned several times in the Talmud, where it is often used as a metaphor for the mitzvot, as well as acknowledged for its beauty and revered as a particularly special fruit.